The Order (2003 film): Plot

-Alex Bernier is a disillusioned priest and a member of the fictional Carolingian Order– an ancient sect that specializes in exorcisms and combatting demonic forces.
-The narrative begins with the mysterious death of Father Dominic– the head of the Carolingians, in Rome.
-Alex is dispatched by Cardinal Driscoll– a prominent Vatican official and papal candidate, to investigate the circumstances surrounding Dominic's demise.
+Alex Bernier is a disillusioned priest and a member of the fictional Carolingian Order – an ancient sect that specializes in exorcisms and combatting demonic forces.
+The narrative begins with the mysterious death of Father Dominic – the head of the Carolingians, in Rome.
+Alex is dispatched by Cardinal Driscoll – a prominent Vatican official and papal candidate, to investigate the circumstances surrounding Dominic's demise.

-Before his departure, Alex is approached by Mara Williams– an artist who he previously attempted to exorcise.
+Before his departure, Alex is approached by Mara Williams – an artist who he previously attempted to exorcise.
 Mara reveals that she senses impending danger for Alex.
 It is disclosed that during the exorcism, Mara attempted to kill Alex, and was subsequently imprisoned in a mental institution.
 Despite that history between them, Alex permits Mara to accompany him to Rome after she assures him that she poses no threat.

-In Rome, Alex examines Dominic's corpse, and observes unusual markings, which he identifies as the work of a sin-eater– a figure that is capable of absolving sins outside of the Church's authority.
+In Rome, Alex examines Dominic's corpse, and observes unusual markings, which he identifies as the work of a sin-eater – a figure that is capable of absolving sins outside of the Church's authority.
 Seeking assistance, Alex contacts his friend and fellow Carolingian priest, Thomas Garrett.
 The Vatican denies the existence of sin-eaters, and refuses to give Dominic a burial on consecrated ground, due to alleged excommunication.
 Defying orders, Alex conducts a clandestine funeral service for Dominic in the Carolingian cemetery.

 Cardinal Driscoll arrives in Rome, and presents Alex with an ancient dagger and a fragmentary parchment that contains an Aramaic incantation.
 Believing these to be tools to eliminate the sin-eater, Alex and Thomas pursue further information.
 Their search leads them to a clandestine figure known as the Black Pope, who operates an underground sect.
-The Black Pope instructs Alex to seek answers from dying people, and he orchestrated a scenario in which three men are hanged.
+The Black Pope instructs Alex to seek answers from dying people, and he orchestrates a scenario in which three men are hanged.
 One of the dying men provides a riddle that guides Alex to a meeting with the sin-eater.